diegonava-interviews/pokeDexRN/README.md

 I am missing the extra points, I had a busy schedule to complete the challenge, so I focused on finishing the main points

+There are a couple of notes you will find on the codebase

 This project is just configured to run in iOS (for now)

 In order to run this project